Avulsion fracture

 An avulsion fracture is a bone fracture which occurs when a fragment of bone tears away from the main mass of bone as a result of physical trauma.
 This can occur at the ligament by the application of forces external to the body (such as a fall or pull) or at the tendon by a muscular contraction that is stronger than the forces holding the bone together.
 Generally muscular avulsion is prevented by the neurological limitations placed on muscle contractions.
 Highly trained athletes can overcome this neurological inhibition of strength and produce a much greater force output capable of breaking or avulsing a bone.

 Types

 Dental avulsion

-Traumatic complete displacement of a tooth from its socket in alveolar bone.
+Dental avulsion is the complete traumatic displacement of a tooth from its socket in alveolar bone.
 It is a serious dental emergency in which prompt management (within 20–40 minutes of injury) affects the prognosis of the tooth.

 Tuberosity avulsion of the 5th metatarsal

 The tuberosity avulsion fracture (also known as pseudo-Jones fracture or dancer's fracture is a common fracture of the fifth metatarsal (the bone on the outside edge of the foot extending to the little toe).
 This fracture is likely caused by the lateral band of the plantar aponeurosis (tendon).
 Most of these fractures are treated with a hard-soled shoe or walking cast.
 This is needed until the pain goes away and then the patient can return to normal activities.
 Healing is usually completed within eight weeks.